 Syria – A Great Big Hole in the Desert

-Suspected to be developing nuclear weapons by many.
+"All the Israelis have done is dig a hole in the desert!"Many suspect that Syria is developing nuclear weapons.
 Israel destroyed a suspected nuclear reactor (or at least a site where Syria seems to have been gathering materials to build a reactor) in an airstrike in 2007.
 Any further attempts have probably been utterly derailed by the ongoing civil war.

 Taiwan – Trying Again?